bazmatic/tweedhat/tweedhat-web/README.md

 ## Security Notes

-- API keys are encrypted before storage
+- API keys are stored in plaintext JSON files
 - Passwords are securely hashed
 - CSRF protection is enabled on all forms
 - Rate limiting is applied to prevent abuse
+- This application is intended for personal use only

 ## License